AarushThapa/AarushThapa/README.md

 ### I am a Software Developer, Creator and a musician

-- I am currently involved in developing Django Applications
+- I am currently involved in developing Django, Flutter and React Apps.
 - I am currently learning more about python programming

 ## Connect with me